aryanyenni/aerodynamics/README.md

 The projects utilize a multitude of skills and softwares, such as CAD, computational fluid dynamics, analysis with MATLAB, and other project-specific skills.

 ## Objectives
-- build simulations to understand airfoil behavior within fluids
+- build simulations to understand interactions between fluids and solids
-- observe different outputs depending on airfoil geometry and angles of attack
+- observe different outputs depending on changes in geometry, simulation settings, inputs, etc.
-- explore a variety of softwares that come together for simulation-based projects
+- explore a variety of softwares that work together in simulation-based projects
+- gain experience in plotting and analyzing using programming (MATLAB, Python)
 - learn enough about fluids and aerodynamics for technical interviews

 ## Projects